Colorado District Attorneys Sound The Alarm Over Bill To Revamp Sex Offender Management

-The bill sponsor, Rep. Kerry Tipper, says hundreds of them aren’t getting treatment now because of a long waitlist even though a District Court ruled that sex offenders have a constitutional right to treatment in a reasonable time period.
-Tipper says she’s trying to address that.READ MORE: Colorado Drivers Will Pay More For Gas Ahead Of Memorial Day Weekend
+The bill sponsor, state Rep. Kerry Tipper, says hundreds of them aren’t getting treatment now because of a long waitlist even though a District Court ruled that sex offenders have a constitutional right to treatment in a reasonable time period.
+Tipper says she’s trying to address that.READ MORE: 'Third Culture Kids' Who Started Business In Colorado Offer Protection To Targeted Community

-The Colorado District Attorneys Council says returning sex offenders to the community before they receive treatment is not the answer.

 “It’s not that they shouldn’t be progressing in treatment or they’re not risk.
 Those are critical components that need to be addressed before anyone is released, but we can’t continue the cycle where we’re requiring people to get treatment and not giving it to them,” she said.